ASB lifts variable home loan and deposit rates after OCR increase - NZ Herald

 Craig Sims, ASB executive general manager retail banking, said the bank had held off increasing its variable rates after the October OCR rise but today's increase would be partially passed through to customers in reflection of changing market conditions.

-The new variable rate would be effect for new loans from December 1 and applied to existing loans from December 8.
+The new variable rate would be effective for new loans from December 1 and applied to existing loans from December 8.

 The increase for the Headstart accounts will apply from December 1 while customers with the Savings Plus accounts will have to wait until January 1, 2022.